 The City held discussions with state regulators to gain the approval of the test plan and identify if the state had any recommendations for enhancing the study.
 Discussions were also held to ensure the state would support the City in making a CCT change based on study outcomes.
 The City will keep an open line of communication with the state and will collaborate regarding testing progress and study results.

 The City is proactively evaluating its CCT by exploring additional options for managing lead and copper corrosion.
 The outcome of this project will be an optimized CCT strategy that will enhance compliance with the current LCR.
-A major benefit of the City’s approach to CCT testing is that it is ahead of the curve when it comes to potential future LCR revisions.
 Stay tuned for an update on this project after pipe rig testing is initiated.

-Given the possible changes to the current LCR and future requirements for utilities, it is recommended that utilities proactively conduct a historical water quality review and distribution system inventory to determine if a lead and copper pilot study is needed.
-Please contact us if you would like to learn more about the proposed LCR revisions, how the LCR revisions may impact your utility, and how we may assist you in your efforts towards maintaining or achieving LCR compliance.
+Given the recent changes to the LCR and future requirements for utilities, it is recommended that utilities proactively conduct a historical water quality review and distribution system inventory to determine if a lead and copper pilot study is needed.
+Please contact us if you would like to learn more about the LCR revisions, how the LCR revisions may impact your utility and how we may assist you in your efforts towards maintaining or achieving LCR compliance.